pointcache/Unity3d-CSVDatabase/README.md

 Columns define "fields" or variable names.
 First three columns are internal and mandatory, the rest are arbitrary and you can add as much as you need.

+# Installation
+Simply drop two files anywhere in your unity project.

 # Usage
 ## Sheet rules
 ![](http://i.imgur.com/7VBXYMm.png)

+Create a GameObject in the scene and add CSVDatabaseLoader to it.
+By default the database will look in "Data/CSV" folder for .csv files, that is hardcoded for now, but you can change it easy.

 * A1 - "table path", all the items inside this table (their names, or ID's) will inherit this "root path" so object "sword" will have a database path of "weapons/sword", each file has his own path.